snowplow/advanced-analytics-web-accelerator/content/modeling/modeling_2.md

 Execute the following either through your CLI or from within dbt Cloud

 ```
+dbt seed --select snowplow_web --full-refresh
 dbt run --selector snowplow_web
 ```

 This should take a couple of minutes to run.
+The first step is only required to be run once, as we have some reference tables that need to be loaded (seeded) into your data warehouse.
+The second line then runs all our models to process the raw Snowplow events data into derived tables for analytics and visualization.